tshepang/blog/content/comparing Debian repositories.md

 tags = ['Debian', 'Python']
 +++

-If you got two Debian repositories, it\'s quite easy to check the differences in package versions between them:
+If you got two Debian repositories, it's quite easy to check the differences in package versions between them:

 ``` {.sourceCode .python}